If this scheme pleases you, click here to download.

 By the end of the lesson, the learner should be able to:

-appreciate use of minutes and seconds as units of measuring time in real life situations |
+Add minutes and seconds with conversion in real life situations

 How can we read time?